kurtosis-tech/kurtosis/docs/docs/guides/how-to-compose-your-own-testnet.md

 To recap, in this guide you:
 * Created a working directory locally for your Kurtosis package
-* Wrote a very short environment definition, `main.star`, which simply imported the client implementations for your node, generated the necessary starting state, and then launched them!
+* Wrote a very short environment definition, `main.star`, which imported the client launchers for your node, generated the necessary starting state, and then launched them!
-* Pushed your environment definition to Github, enabling it to be used time and again for the future with complete reproduciblity.

 You also saw first-hand how the composability aspect of Kurtosis environment definitions were used to abstract away a lot of the complexities that come with bootstrapping your own node.
 And because this is entirely reproducible, your team can use this as a private blockchain for validating and testing changes for your application.